-Practical conservation volunteering activities this summer season 2025
+Practical conservation volunteering activities this spring season 2026

-The Surrey Heathland Partnership volunteer task programme is proving to be a great addition to the established weekly volunteer task programmes already on offer with the Downlands Partnership and Lower Mole Partnership.
+The Surrey Heathland Partnership volunteer task programme has proven to be a great addition to the established weekly volunteer task programmes already on offer with the Downlands Partnership and Lower Mole Partnership.

 Our heathland scrub and non-native plant species clearance sessions are ideal to try if you are new to practical conservation work.